 Burn More Calories With Ice Water

 Hydrate with icy-cold water for a one-two metabolic calorie burning punch.
 For one, downing a couple cups of cold water can raise your metabolism by about 5% as your body works to warm the fluid.
 Also drinking an icy beverage before exercising in the heat can help you feel fresher and crank out longer and harder efforts before fatiguing, so you can easily burn more calories.
+Lemon water is great too.

 Burn More Calories By Being Mindful